MusicalCreeper01/Edison-OLED-Wifi-Scanner/README.md

 Once you run the program it will take a few seconds to scan the nearby accesses points, and then it will display them on the screen.
 You can use up A and B to scroll through the scanned WiFi access points, and joystick select to re-scan.

+The display shows the info for what chanel the WiFi is using, the frequency it's running at, the connection quality, and the SSID/name of the access point.

 #Credits

 The contents of the sparkfun folder is created by Sparkfun, with a few modifications by me to fix some errors.